YetZzzzzz/YetZzzzzz.github.io/_pages/about.md

 Prior to this, I gained valuable research experience at <i class="fas fa-gamepad"></i> **NetEase FUXI Laboratory** focusing on LLM pre-training.

 <div class="quote-accent">
-My research focuses on <span class="primary-gradient-text">Multimodal Learning and Reasoning</span>, with an emphasis on advancing emotion perception and classification in scenarios where textual, visual, and audio modalities are available, either fully or partially.
+During my Ph.D., my research centers on <span class="primary-gradient-text">Multimodal Learning and Application</span>, specifically investigating the alignment, fusion, and unified generalization of multimodal representations, with downstream applications in affective computing and beyond.
+My current and future research interests lie in <span class="primary-gradient-text">MLLM-based Applications</span>, including but not limited to exploring open-ended problems with Multimodal Large Language Models.
 </div>

 <span class="accent-text">**I am actively seeking postdoctoral positions related to MLLM (Multimodal Large Language Models).**</span> I am especially interested in <span class="primary-gradient-text">Embodied Intelligence</span>, <span class="primary-gradient-text">World Models</span>, and <span class="primary-gradient-text">VLA (Vision-Language-Action)</span>.
 If there are opportunities in **Hong Kong** or **Singapore**, please do not hesitate to contact me!